ahonarmand-zz/BenchAPI/README.md

 * Concurrency: If there is a way to calculate how many pages we need to read from the start, then we can make the API calls concurrently to increase the speed of the program.
 Currently, we don't know if there is a guarentee on the number of records per page, so the total number of pages cannot be calculated from the start.
-* If we are guarenteed that the records are already in order the sort in calculate_running_daily_balance() will be unnecessary.
+* If we are guarenteed that the records are already in order, then the sort in calculate_running_daily_balance() will be unnecessary.